Envy-Free Cake-Cutting for Four Agents: An Efficient Algorithm for Four Monotone Agents

 \subsection{Proof of Correctness}

 In this section, we argue about the correctness of the algorithm.
 First of all, note that if the equipartition computed in Step 1 of the algorithm is an envy-free division, then the algorithm's output is correct.
-If it is not an envy-free division, then Condition A or B must hold at value $\equifour$.
-Furthermore, it is easy to see that neither Condition A nor Condition B can hold at value $1$, since the valuations are hungry.
-As a result, the binary search procedure performed in Step 2 must return $\vallow$ and $\valhigh$ such that: (i) at least one of Condition A and B hold at value $\vallow$, and (ii) none of the two conditions hold at value $\valhigh$.
+If it is not an envy-free division, then Condition A or B must hold, and thus it is a critical division at value $\equifour$.
+Furthermore, it is easy to see that there is no critical division at value $v_1(0,1)$, since the valuations are hungry.
+As a result, the binary search procedure performed in Step 2 must return $\vallow$ and $\valhigh$ such that: (i) there exists a critical division at value $\vallow$, and (ii) there is no critical division at value $\valhigh$.
 Furthermore, we have $\vallow < \valhigh$ and $|\valhigh-\vallow| \leq \eps^4/12$.

-The algorithm returns a division $(\ell_0,m_0,r_0)$ that satisfies the invariant and where Agent 1 has value $\vallow$ for its favorite pieces.
-Since the invariant holds for this division, we can apply \cref{lem:continuous-path} to obtain a continuous path $T$ that starts at the division and ends at an envy-free division $T(\valstar)$.
-Using the fact that the invariant holds for all divisions on the path, and that there is no division satisfying the invariant at value $\valhigh$, it must be that $\valstar < \valhigh$.
+The algorithm returns a critical division $(\ell_0,m_0,r_0)$ where Agent 1 has value $\vallow$ for its favorite pieces.
+Since this division is critical, we can apply \cref{lem:continuous-path} to obtain a continuous path $T$ that starts at the division and ends at an envy-free division $T(\valstar)$.
+Using the fact that all divisions on the path are critical, and that there is no critical division at value $\valhigh$, it must be that $\valstar < \valhigh$.
 As a result, $|\valstar-\vallow| \leq \eps^4/12$.
 Finally, as we show below, the path $T$ is $6/\eps^3$-Lipschitz-continuous, and thus the division $(\ell_0,m_0,r_0)$ is $\eps/2$-close to the division $T(\valstar)$, which is envy-free.
 As a result, given that the valuations are $1$-Lipschitz-continuous, the division $(\ell_0,m_0,r_0)$ must be $\eps$-envy-free.

 The Lipschitz-continuity of the continuous path $T$ follows from the following lemma.
-Recall that the path follows trails of type $\gamma_k^A$ and $\gamma_{i,k,k'}^B$.
+Recall that the path follows trails of type $\gamma_k^A$ and $\gamma_{i,k,k'}^B$ (see \cref{rem:old-trails}).

-\begin{lemma} The ``trails'' $\gamma_k^A$ and $\gamma_{i,k,k'}^B$ are Lipschitz-continuous (w.r.t.~the $\ell_1$-norm) with Lipschitz constant $6/\eps^3$. \end{lemma}
+\begin{lemma} The trails $\gamma_k^A$ and $\gamma_{i,k,k'}^B$ are Lipschitz-continuous (w.r.t.~the $\ell_1$-norm) with Lipschitz constant $6/\eps^3$. \end{lemma}

 \begin{proof} We consider the two types of trails separately.
 In each case, we show that for any $\alpha$ and infinitesimal $\dval$, the cuts in division $\gamma(\alpha+\dval)$ are $6 \dval/\eps^3$-close to the cuts in division $\gamma(\alpha)$.
 Since the valuations are piecewise-linear, this is sufficient to deduce the statement of the lemma.